Mapper of Narrow Galaxy Lines (MaNGaL): new tunable filter imager for Caucasian telescopes: Observations

 The main mode of \mangal observations is the \textit{`TF mode'}, when the CWL is tuned first to the emission line (taking into account the systemic velocity of the target and heliocentric correction), and then to the neighboring continuum (shifted by 3--5~nm).
 In the case of observations of the line doublets (\Ha+\NII, \SII, etc.) the sequence can be: `line1--line2--continuum'.
 Also it is possible to observe the red and blue continuum, for example: `red continuum--line1--line2--blue continuum'.
 This cycle is repeated, which averages the variations of seeing and atmospheric extinction.

 In the \textit{`scanning FPI mode'}, we quickly scan the wavelength regions around the emission line with typical CWL increments of 0.5-0.8~nm ($\sim0.5\delta\lambda$).
-In this case, we are able to obtain the low-resolution data cube to study the ionized gas kinematics and collect emissin spaning a large velocity range.
+In this case, we are able to obtain the low-resolution data cube to study the ionized gas kinematics and collect emission spanning a large velocity range.